imazen/imageflow-web/_pages/pledges.md

 ### OUR PLEDGE TO DEVOPS.

 **Security is our non-negotiable top priority.** We have automated valgrind testing of our test suite, Coverity scans, and aggressively reduce the size and complexity of our code so it can be reasoned about with ease.
-We will likely begin incorporating Rust into the codebase in order to have provable memory safety and correctness for the most intricate components.
+We will likely begin incorporating Rust into the codebase in order to have provable memory safety for the most intricate components.
 We aim to make in-process imaging safe and fast for everyone.

 Our unrivaled efficiency on commodity hardware means you can slash power consumption and (for image-heavy organizations) likely turn off the majority of your cloud servers.